Performance Appraisal System in HRM

 Graphic Rating Scale Method

 Graphic scales are practical; they are cost-effective and can be developed quickly.
 They also help in measuring a particular objective effectively.
 This scale rates the employees on a fixed scale (say 1-10) based on the extent to which they meet each of the desired criteria.
-For example, some organizations may evaluate employees based on quality and quantity of work, decisiveness & emotional stability.
+For example, some organizations may evaluate employees based on quality and quantity of work, decisiveness & emotional stability for its employee performance appraisal.

 The administration can change this simple method of ranking employees in several ways.
 One of these methods is the paired comparison ranking style wherein the company compares the employees in pairs of two against each other.
 The number of times one employee is preferred over someone else is recorded.
 The top employee is the one with the highest number of preferences.